wheelercj/chriswheeler.dev/content/posts/pdf-tools.md

 * [PrintFriendly](https://www.printfriendly.com/) converts many file formats to PDF for better printing.
 * [PrintWhatYouLike.com](https://www.printwhatyoulike.com/) lets you print the good parts of any web page while skipping ads and other junk.
 * [this HN discussion](https://news.ycombinator.com/item?id=39027543) covers several tools that can be used to generate PDFs using HTML and CSS.

+## Security

+* [VirusTotal](https://www.virustotal.com/gui/home/upload) can analyze files, websites, and more for security threats.
+This online service makes submissions public.
+* [zbetcheckin's PDF analysis](https://github.com/zbetcheckin/PDF_analysis?tab=readme-ov-file) is a collection of tools for analyzing PDFs for security threats.
+* [Canarytokens.org](https://canarytokens.org/nest/) can create PDFs and many other things that notify you when they're opened to help you detect security breaches.